 Still, she’s nowhere near the body types you usually see on fitness websites.

-Does that mean she couldn’t write a health and wellness blog if she really wanted to?
+Does that mean she couldn’t run a health and wellness website if she really wanted to?

 Sure, maybe some people would look at her relatively average body and think, “why would I trust this person’s opinion on healthy eating?”

 But you know what?
 Those people aren’t her ideal customer.
 It’s that simple.

 Maybe she doesn’t have credibility among the 6-pack crowd, but how about for a plus size, self-conscious beginner?

 Think someone in that situation wouldn’t love to be where she’s at and trust her opinion, while feeling less intimidated?

 Katherine was in their shoes once.
 She remembers their pain, and knows what they struggle with way better than any petite fitness celebrity ever could.